Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 category: documentation
 excerpt: "Information about how to make packs.
 Before creating a traffic light pack, traffic light props are needed.
 For general prop asset creation information"
 ---
-Information about how to make packs
+Information about traffic light props and pack creation

 # Table of Contents
 {: .no_toc}